hooiv/llvm-gpu-pass/README.md

 - `lib/Transforms/GPUOptimizer/`: Contains the implementation of the GPU optimization pass
 - `test_samples/`: Sample C code with different patterns to test the optimization pass
+- `build_and_test.ps1`: PowerShell script to build and test the pass automatically

 ## Features